Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Pew Research Center surveyed 3,524 US adults between 16 and 22 March.
-The results: 59% said striking Iran was the wrong decision; 61% disapprove of Trump's handling of the conflict, with 44% strongly disapproving.
-1
+Pew Research Center surveyed 3,524 US adults between 16 and 22 March: 59% said striking Iran was wrong; 61% disapprove of Trump's handling with 44% strongly disapproving.
+Young Republicans aged 18-29 approve at only 49%, below majority.
+A separate Ipsos poll found 78% oppose sending ground troops.
+The expected rally-around-the-flag effect has not materialised.

 The IEA's largest-ever emergency oil release has not stabilised prices; a Dow executive warned supply chains will take nine months to recover after the strait reopens.